Steven Dean Gordon: Legal troubles

-In 1992, Gordon's sister accused him of sexually abusing her daughter, for which he would subsequently be charged with molestation of a minor.
+In 1992, Gordon's sister accused him of sexually abusing her son, for which he would subsequently be charged with molestation of a minor.
 While he initially pleaded guilty to the charge, he later retracted it, which resulted in a guilty verdict and a sentence of 15 months imprisonment.
 Gordon insisted on his innocence, claiming that he had only pleaded guilty because his girlfriend threatened to break up with him if he didn't, and that his sister had made the accusation up.

 After being released from prison the following year, Gordon decided to refrain from committing any criminal acts and live a law-abiding lifestyle.
 On February 22, 1995, he married Lewis, who gave birth to their daughter, Kayla, two years later.
 In order to provide for his family, Gordon worked two separate jobs: one as a mailman for the Orange County Register during the night shift, and another as a car washer at an auto repair shop in Anaheim during the day shift.

 In the late 1990s, the family moved to a new house in Riverside.
 While he is not known to have committed any crimes during this period, Lewis claimed that his behavior turned for the worse due to financial and domestic problems.
 According to her testimony, Gordon became easily irritable, got angry at the smallest inconvenience, threatened to commit suicide and even hire a hitman in order to get himself killed for a life insurance policy.
 In 2001, she took their four-year-old daughter, left Gordon and filed for divorce.
 In the aftermath of the trial, Gordon was prohibited from approaching both his ex-wife and daughter as a protective measure.